PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 ## Orientation & Stewardship

 HRSA designates shortage areas and maintains the data files.

-Dental health professional shortage areas are [designated based on 4 criteria](https://bhw.hrsa.gov/workforce-shortage-areas/shortage-designation/scoring):
+According to HRSA documentation in the Area Health Resource Files, an area can be designated as having a shortage of dentists if:

+> 1. The area has a population to full-time-equivalent dentist ratio of at least 5,000:1.
+> 2. The area has a population to full-time-equivalent dentist ratio of less than 5,000:1 but greater than 4,000:1 and has unusually high needs for dental services or insufficient capacity of existing dental  providers.

+Once a designation is made, a score is assigned using a formula with [4 criteria](https://bhw.hrsa.gov/workforce-shortage-areas/shortage-designation/scoring):

 * Population to provider ratio (out of 10 points)
 * Percent of population below 100% of the federal poverty level (out 10 points)
 * Whether the area has adequately fluoridated water (1 or no points)